pinco227/D-man/README.md

   6. Scroll back down through the page to locate the now published [site link](https://pinco227.github.io/D-man/) in the "GitHub Pages" section.
 - ### Forking the GitHub Repository
   By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps:
-  1. Log in to GitHub and locate the [Dublin Hills Repository](https://github.com/pinco227/D-man).
+  1. Log in to GitHub and locate the [D-man Repository](https://github.com/pinco227/D-man).
   2. At the top right of the Repository just above the "Settings" Button on the menu, locate and click the "**Fork**" Button.
   3. You should now have a copy of the original repository in your GitHub account.
 - ### Making a Local Clone
-  1. Log in to GitHub and locate the [Dublin Hills Repository](https://github.com/pinco227/D-man).
+  1. Log in to GitHub and locate the [D-man Repository](https://github.com/pinco227/D-man).
   2. At the top of the Repository just above the list of files, locate and click the "**Code**" dropdown.
   3. To clone the repository using HTTPS, under "**Clone**", make sure "**HTTPS**" is selected and copy the link.
   4. Open Git Bash.